 PAINT-IPDMA

-We are currently conducting systematic reviews to identify which studies are relevant to incorporate individual participant data into our IPDMA.
+In the PAINT-IPDMA project, we aim to gain more insight into psychosocial interventions for children and adolescents with ADHD and disruptive behaviors.
+We are conducting systematic reviews to identify which studies are relevant to incorporate individual participant data into our IPDMA.

 Read more about the latest IPDMA publication and results: